jbuchermn/nvimbols/README.md

 ## Graph

-The idea is to represent dependencies within a project (i. e. a call of a specific function, reference of a class or declaration of a field...) as a graph whose nodes are called symbols.
+The idea is to represent dependencies within a project (i. e. a call of a specific function, reference of a class or declaration of a field...) as a directed graph whose nodes are called symbols.
 A symbol can be stuff like

 * Declaration of a class, method, field
 * Definition of a method